Getting started

 Join a free on-road cycling course designed to give you the confidence to ride safely and confidently on local roads.
 You will learn about road positioning, turning, signalling and observation.
 It’s useful for anyone, no matter what your competence level is.
 All courses start from the County Ground Athletics Track and are led by an experienced Bikeability cycling instructor.
 Dates of future courses will be listed on the events section of the Swindon Travel Choices website.

-Social bike rides
+Social and guided bike rides

 Don’t know where to ride?